Daniel Brühl biography

 Daniel began acting at a young age, entering the industry in 1995 with a role as a street kid on the German television soap opera Verbotene Liebe (Forbidden Love).
 He first received international attention in 2003, when he landed the breakthrough role of Alex Kerner in the Golden-Globe nominated film Good Bye Lenin!.
 The role won him the European Film Academy award that same year.
 His English-speaking film debut came in 2004 when he starred alongside British acting legends Judi Dench and Maggie Smith in Ladies in Lavender.
 Another trophy was added to his shelf when he won the People’s Choice trophy for Best Actor for the film Love in Thoughts (2004).

 Daniel was first introduced to mainstream U.S. audience as German war hero Frederik Zoller in Quentin Tarantino’s Inglourious Basterds (2009) and from that point on, he was soon cast in other Hollywood films, including Intruders (2011) starring Clive Owen and Rush (2013), in which he plays Chris Hemsworth’s rival.
-More recently, he starred in Woman in Gold (2015) and opposite Emma Watson in Colonia (2016).
-He also joins the Captain America series of movies in Captain America: Civil War (2016), playing the role of Zemo.
+More recently, he starred in Woman in Gold (2015) and opposite Emma Watson in The Colony (2016).
+Also in 2016, he joined the Captain America series of movies in Captain America: Civil War (2016), playing the role of Zemo.

 Daniel lives in Berlin.